pishoyg/coptic/README.md

 find that, when you learn a new word, the associated images pop up in your brain more readily than the translation.
 Thus the use of images essentially revolutionizes the language learning process.

+2. Oftentimes, the words describe an entity or concept that is unfamiliar to many users.
+Things like ancient crafts, plant or fish species, farmer's tools, and the like, are unfamiliar.
+Showing a user the English translation of a word doesn't suffice for the user to understand what it is, and they would often look up images themselves in order to find out what the word actually means.
+By embedding the pictures in the dictionary, we save users some time so they don't have to look it up themselves.

+3. Translations are often taken lightly by users.
+Pictures are not.
+When a dictionary author translates a given Coptic word into different English words, for example, the extra translations are often seen by users as auxiliary - tokens added there to convey a meaning that the dictionary author couldn't convey using fewer words.

+   That's not the case for pictures.
+Pictures are taken seriously by users, and are more readily accepted as bearing a true, authentic, independent meaning of the word.
+Listing images (especially after we have started ascribing each image to a *sense* that the word conveys) is a way to recognize and legitimize those different senses and meanings that a word possesses.

+   It's for this reason that images must be deeply contemplated, and a word must be digested well, before we add explanatory images for it.
+Collecting images is tantamount to authoring a dictionary.

 ##### Technical Guidelines